wiltonmiller/FlappyBird/README.md

 # FlappyBird
 Basic Python game implementing flappy bird game mechanics.
 Written for demonstration for Grade 10 Introductory Computer Science Class

-Sure, below is an expanded description for the GitHub repository of a basic Python game project that implements Flappy Bird game mechanics, intended for demonstration purposes in a Grade 10 Introductory Computer Science Class.

 Basic Python Flappy Bird Clone for Education Introduction